agila5/multivariate-analysis-car-crashes/README.md

 Andrea Gilardi, Jorge Mateu, Riccardo Borgoni and Robin Lovelace.

-The R code used to estimate the statistical models detailed in the paper and the supplementary material is summarised in a series of scripts saved in the repository called `R`.
-The required data objects are saved in the repositoyr named `data`.
+The R code used to estimate the statistical models detailed in the paper and in the supplementary material is summarised in a series of scripts which are stored in the folder called `R`.
+The corresponding data objects are saved in the folder named `data`.

-The models were trained using the following packages and version:
+The models were trained using the following packages:

 ``` r
 sessionInfo()